smoltcp-rs/ENC424J600/README.md

 #### Expected Output

-(Note: the IP address, MAC address and timestamps shown below are examples only.)
+(Note: the MAC address and timestamps shown below are examples only.)

 ITM output at the initial state:
 ```